Only show these results:

 Resource parameters

 Some resources also take query parameters, which are mainly used to filter data or pass additional information.
 Models are available for all of the query parameters that can be passed to a resource.
-For example, you can use ListCalendarsQueryParams as in the following code snippet.
+For example, you can use ListCalendarsQueryParams as in the following code sample.
+The v6 method is included as well, for reference.

 import Nylas from "nylas";